-In the final decade of Hendrika’s life came her greatest challenge: Alzheimer’s disease.
-Although she did not survive the disease, she triumphed nonetheless, in the ways that matter most—by leaving us a wealth of life lessons in love, courage and perseverance, and by inspiring us all to reach out and make a difference in small but meaningful ways.
+In the final decade of Hendrika’s life came her greatest challenge: Alzheimer’s disease – but ultimately she triumphed in leaving a wealth of life lessons in love, courage and perseverance.
 Filled with laughter, tears, and tender moments, this is a book you will not soon forget.

 Services we provide:

 Want to get our monthly updates?